 - Argue your case at hearing before an administrative law judge – this includes opening and closing statements, direct examinations, and cross examinations.

 - Request subpoenas to make sure critical evidence is available at your hearing.

-Our job doesn’t end after you’ve been approved.
+Our job as your disability attorney in Richmond, VA doesn’t end after you’ve been approved.
 We’ll make sure that the SSA processes your disability benefits and pays you promptly.

 Do you want to take on a large government bureaucracy?
 Or with the help of someone who has a track record of success in getting benefits on behalf of clients?
-Having a top-rated Social Security Disability lawyer can help you and your family obtain a great outcome.
+Having a top-rated Social Security Disability lawyer and SSI attorney in Richmond can help you and your family obtain a great outcome.